molily/molily.de/_posts/2020-11-21-testing-angular.md

 Cypress is an end-to-end testing framework that is not based on WebDriver.
 There are no Angular-specific features.
 Any web site can be tested with Cypress.

+<aside class="margin-note">Reproducible tests</aside>

 WebDriver-based testing solutions are flexible and powerful but turned out to be slow and unreliable.
 Cypress aims to improve both the developing experience and the reliability of end-to-end tests.

 Cypress employs a fundamentally different architecture.
 A Node.js application starts the browser.
 The browser is not controlled remotely, but the tests run directly in the browser, supported by a browser plugin.
-The runner provides a powerful user interface for inspecting and debugging tests right in the browser.
+The test runner provides a powerful user interface for inspecting and debugging tests right in the browser.

+<aside class="margin-note">Test runner</aside>

 Cypress is the product of one company, Cypress.io, Inc. The test runner we are going to use is open source and free of charge.

 The company generates revenue with an additional paid service: The Cypress dashboard manages test runs recorded in a continuous integration environment.
 You do not have to subscribe to this service to write and run Cypress tests.

+<aside class="margin-note">Trade-offs</aside>

 From our perspective, Cypress has several drawbacks.

-First, Cypress requires some initial setup.
+- Cypress requires some initial setup.
 While Cypress works well with Angular applications, it is not pre-installed like Protractor.

-Second, Cypress uses the Mocha and Chai libraries for writing tests, not Jasmine.
+-  In place of Jasmine, Cypress uses the Mocha and Chai libraries for writing tests.
 While both serve the same purpose, you have to learn the subtle differences.
 If you use Jasmine for unit and integration tests, there will be an inconsistency in your tests.

-Third, at the time of writing, Cypress only supports Firefox as well as Chromium-based browsers like Chrome and Microsoft Edge.
+- At the time of writing, Cypress only supports Firefox as well as Chromium-based browsers like Chrome and Microsoft Edge.
 It does not support Safari, legacy Edge or even Internet Explorer.

 Cypress is not simply better than WebDriver-based frameworks.
 It tries to solve their problems by narrowing the scope and making trade-offs.

+<aside class="margin-note">Recommended</aside>

 That being said, this guide **recommends to use Cypress for testing Angular applications**.
 Cypress is well-maintained and well-documented.
 With Cypress, you can write valuable end-to-end tests with little effort.